Minenoura

 I continued down the slope, unmolested by wildlife.
 The trail came out of the forest at Senjuin Kannon-dō and an attached cemetery.
 The –dō means that this is a Buddhist temple.

 The Mahāyāna bodhisattva अवलोकितेश्वर or Avalokiteśvara is known in China as Guānyīn and in Japan as Kannon.
-The Lotus Sutra states that Kannon appears in 33 different manifestations to alleviate the suffering of all living beings.
+The Lotus Sutra states that Kannon manifests in 33 different forms to alleviate the suffering of all living beings.

 And so, Senjuin Kannon-dō is a temple which enshrines an image of Senjuin Kannon, the thousand-armed form of Kannon.
 This temple is the second stop on a local pilgrimage route visiting 33 temples, one per manifestation of Kannon.